Hollandoise: Later career

 Hollandoise did not race during the 1779 season and ran only once in 1780, winning a 500-guinea match race against Mr. Douglas's colt Sting.
 At the Newmarket Spring meeting in April 1781, Hollandoise was beaten by Dictator for a 200-guinea sweepstakes race.
 Shortly after the loss, she was sold to Lord Clermont at the Second Spring meeting at Newmarket.
 Racing again at Swaffham on 25 September 1781, Hollandoise won a 50-guinea subscription race against Mr. Fox's horse Rodney and the following day won a match race against Epsom for £50.
 However, the purse was split between Lord Clermont and Epsom's owner Mr. Hull to resolve a dispute that arose over the validity of Hollandoise's weight allowance.
 In October 1781, Hollandoise lost a subscription race to Woodpecker in the final race of his career.
 At Newmarket, Hollandoise won a 140-guinea and 70-guinea Purse race in her final starts of the season.

 In 1782 at the Craven meeting, she lost the Craven Stakes to the future foundation sire and multiple stakes winner Pot-8-Os and lost a subscription race to Buccaneer.
 At Newmarket, she beat Standby to win the King's Stakes and lost again to Pot-8-Os in a 25-guinea subscription race.
-A few weeks later at Newmarket she won a £50 race beating Anvil and Arske.
+A few weeks later at Newmarket she won a £50 race beating Anvil and Aske.
 Lord Clermont received 85 guineas from Mr. Wentworth when his horse Fearnought backed out of a match race.
 Hollandoise died shortly after the Second Spring Newmarket meeting in May or June 1782 of an unspecified illness.
 A correspondent from Sporting Magazine wrote years after her death that the horse was "allowed to be as good a mare as any that ever ran in England."